YashMeh/AdminPanel/backend/README.md

 ## Description
-This is the backend part of the senz admin panel built using NodeJS
+This is the backend part of the senz admin panel built using NodeJS.
+It uses JWT for authentication,morgan for logging,helmet for security and express as a framework.

 ### Installation